How to Migrate From PHP CS Fixer to ECS in 6 Steps

 There are a few simple A → B changes, but one has to know about them or will get stuck.
 Let's learn about them.

-ECS is a tool build on Symfony components that combines PHP_CodeSniffer and PHP CS Fixer.
+ECS is a PHP CLI tool that combines PHP_CodeSniffer and PHP CS Fixer.
 It's easy to use from scratch:

 composer require symplify/easy-coding-standard --dev